animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Finally, Spring Data for Apache Geode is careful not to convert your Function arguments if you treat your Function arguments generically or as one of Apache Geode’s PDX types, as follows:
+Finally, Spring Data for GemFire is careful not to convert your Function arguments if you treat your Function arguments generically or as one of Apache Geode's PDX types, as follows:

 </div>